-Any person may request, (preferably by email to the project manager, or in writing), within the comment period specified in this notice, that a public hearing be held to consider this application.
+Any person may request, in writing, within the comment period specified in this notice, that a public hearing be held to consider this application.
 Requests for public hearings shall state, with particularity, the reasons for holding a public hearing.

 The applicant has certified that the proposed activity described in the application complies with and will be conducted in a manner that is consistent with the Louisiana Coastal Resources Program.
 The Department of the Army permit will not be issued unless the applicant receives approval or a waiver of the Coastal Use Permit by the Department of Natural Resources.